-Candidates can apply at age 17, but will need to be 18 before they can sit the Online Assessment Centre (OAC), which is the stage after the application form.
+Candidates can apply at age 17, but will need to be 18 before they can sit the Online Assessment Centre (OAC).
 There is no upper age limit for appointment, but the compulsory age of retirement is 60 years.

 Previous applications